Navigating this Site

 In the Techniques, Materials and Processes you will find a range of practical teaching ideas and ready to use lessons to choose from when you need.

 This section addresses visual communication both as viewer and creator.
 There are many practical activities for introducing and teaching Curatorial Practice and on curating and presenting work for exhibition.
 Visiting Exhibitions provides tips and clear guidelines for visiting exhibitions with students.

 I strongly recommend browsing Selected Artists and Shows to have a look at selected artists and exhibitions, a way to get to know new artists, discover exhibitions you might not get to see yourself, and find useful related teaching activities.

 Everything you need to know about assessment and more!

 E submission Guidelines, Group 6 Grade Descriptors planning and progress forms Planning and Progress Form , rubrics and discussion of the criteria for each component, handy charts for formative assessing , Self Assessment Rubrics for students, and much more.

-This NEW gallery includes a curated selection of student work across all three components.
-The idea is that this will be a place where we can share our best examples of student work once the work has been marked and with the students consent naturally.
+This student gallery includes a curated selection of student work across all three components.
+This is intended as a place where teachers can share best examples of student work once the work has been marked- with the students consent naturally.
 Please visit the page for info on how to submit your students work.

-You can view a sample of screens or artworks ( not the entire submission) from each student represented in the gallery.
+You can view slides from each student represented in the galleries, organized by component